Can't wait for the return of Ryan Murphy's cult show? Us neither

-And there’s this clown face doll thing:
+And there’s this doll version of Twisty the clown:

 Evan Peters is the only actor to have a main cast role in all six seasons of AHS so far.
 Fans were initially confused to why Peters was yet to appear in the opening episodes of Roanoke, but he later played two roles in the season: as actor Rory Monahan and as Edward Phillipe Mott in recreation sequences.

 Although he and Paulson, who has appeared in all seasons of the show, but only played a minor role in Murder House, are again expected to feature heavily in Cult.
 They will play lovers Kai and Ally respectively, a relationship that Murphy has described as “a love story for the ages”.
 The creator has also described this series as Peters’ “heaviest season yet.”